 |Population, October 1, 2016||

-Natural population (deaths minus births) decreased by 13 persons in the October to December 2012 period.
+Natural population change was -8 persons in the July to October 2016 period.
 The number of births has been trending downward for four decades because of lower fertility rates and, more recently, a decline in the number of women of child-bearing age.